-What are social identities and what is intersectionality?
+What are social identities and What is Intersectionality?

 A social identity is a part of our identities that stem from our memberships in particular social groups.
 There are many social identities, such as race/ethnicity, gender, sexual orientation, age, and religion.
 As social beings, we tend to hold multiple social identities, which impact both how we view the world and how the world views us.
 Intersectionality, then, is the result of overlapping social identities that interact with systems of power and lead to the advancement and oppression of those who hold different social identities.
 When people hold various, marginalized social identities that intersect, they are less likely to experience social advancements, such as career opportunities and privilege, and are more likely to experience social oppressions, such as structural racism and health inequities.
 However, the opposite is true for individuals who hold multiple privileged social identities.
 By understanding the social identities we hold, we can begin understanding our worldview and to begin building empathy towards others who hold different social identities.